hbr/Lambda-Calculus/lambda2/motivation.md

 In this text we use lambda calculus as a programming language.
 We build first simple functions and step by step compose the simple functions to more complex functions.
 At the end, the same goal is achieved: Demonstrate the expressive power of lambda calculus.
-But I hope that leaving out too complicated math makes the topic more accessible.
+But I hope that leaving out math notation makes the topic more accessible.